JuniorIsAJitterbug/cxadc-win/README.md

 This driver works with GNU Radio, see [tandersn/GNRC-Flowgraphs](https://github.com/tandersn/GNRC-Flowgraphs/tree/main/test_cxadc) for example flowgraphs.

 ![gnuradio example](assets/gnuradio.gif)

+## Building
+This has only been tested with VS 2022 and WSDK/WDK 10.0.26100.

 ## Credits
 This is based on the Linux [cxadc](https://github.com/happycube/cxadc-linux3) driver, without which this would not exist.
 Thanks to the [Domesday86](https://discord.gg/pVVrrxd) discord for testing.